cytb/simple-autoreload-server/Options.md

 ---

-lookup files in symbolic-links target when watch directory. it affects only when the resursive option specified.
+lookup files in symbolic-links target when watch directory. this option affects only when the resursive option is enabled.

 |option||
 |:---|:---|